BrendenWalker/LegacyProductAttestations/README.md

 # Legacy Product Attestations
 So you have a product written in a language without any commercial SAST support and customers are asking for SBOM's and/or Attestations.

 This repo and these instructions will hopefully help.
-I've used these techniques for over a decade with good results.

 ## CISA Attestation Form
 The U.S. Cybersecurity and Infrastructure Securty Agency has a well thought out [Attestation Form](https://www.cisa.gov/resources-tools/resources/secure-software-development-attestation-form)